 The chiffon cake is so delicious and fluffy that you could eat it by itself, but it is even better served as a dessert for special occasions such as a birthday or Mother's Day.

-This vanilla chiffon cake goes well with many fillings and is perfect as a layer cake.
+This vanilla chiffon cake goes well with many fillings and is perfect as a layer cake like in my Strawberry whipped cream cake recipe.
 But we like to eat it simply with a sprinkle of confectioner's sugar and fresh seasonal fruit.

 Is chiffon cake the same as Angel Food Cake ?